angela-d/gitenc/README.md

 You cannot bank on the fact the Git host with your private repos will never be hacked.

-**Why submit confidential files to a Git repo at all?**
+**Why submit confidential files to a Git repo, at all?**

 Your use case may vary - my personal reason behind building something like Gitenc is because I use private repos as remote backups, so I definitely would *like* to have copies of the config and databases, when at all possible.

-Before, I was placing immense trust in the Git host; now, I don't have to.
-If their database gets taken that has all of my repos, the most sensitive data remains secure.
+Before (without manually encrypting sensitive data), you'd be placing an immense amount of trust in the Git host; now, you don't have to.
+If their system gets taken, the most sensitive data inside the repos remains secure.

 If you use Git repos for other purposes and load up your .gitignore with all of your sensitive files, you'll have absolutely no use for Gitenc.